MicrosoftDocs/power-platform/power-platform/admin/programmability-versioning-support.md

 Here are some examples of breaking changes:

-- The URL or fundamental request/response is changed
+- The URL or fundamental request/response is changed.
-- A declared property is removed or renamed, or its type is changed
+- A declared property is removed or renamed, or its type is changed.
-- The API or API parameters are removed or renamed
+- The API or API parameters are removed or renamed.
-- A required request parameter is added
+- A required request parameter is added.

 Here are some examples of non-breaking changes:

-- Properties are added that are nullable or have a default value
+- Properties are added that are nullable or have a default value.
-- A member is added to an enumeration
+- A member is added to an enumeration.
-- Paging is introduced to existing collections
+- Paging is introduced to existing collections.
-- Error codes are changed
+- Error codes are changed.
-- The order of properties in requests or responses is changed
+- The order of properties in requests or responses is changed.

 ## Next steps
 Now that you understand the versioning and support strategy, let's walk through how to authenticate with the Power Platform.